shieldproject/shield/docs/API.md

   an internal error occurred and should be investigated by the site administrators

-- **Unable to update storage system**: an internal error occurred and should be investigated by the site administrators

 - **Unable to delete storage system**: an internal error occurred and should be investigated by the site administrators

+- **No such storage system**:
+  No storage system with the given UUID exists on the specified tenant.

 - **The storage system cannot be deleted at this time**:
   This storage system is referenced by one or more